Do you feel that your life would be improved if only you could find

 There is a common belief that we can “will” certain behaviors to be

 different.
-It is true that we can sometimes modify things about
+It is true that we can modify some things about

 ourselves with relative ease, but it is also true that we can rarely do

-so by “fiat” (by commanding that it be so).
-Now I could decide that I
+so by just commanding that it be so.
+Now you could decide that you

-want to touch my finger to my forehead, or turn off a light switch, and
+want to touch your finger to your forehead, or turn off a light switch, and

 make those things happen quite easily.
 But when it comes to making